-We manage three recreation areas on the Missouri River including the new for 2023 Wata Onazin Recreation Area just east of Lower Brule.
+Two recreation areas are on the Missouri River.
+From Lower Brule.
 Iron Nation Recreation Area is 7 miles west and Little Bend Recreation Area is 9 miles north.
-Each area has a boat ramp, dock, fish cleaning table, and playground facilities; Wata Onazin Recreation Area also has a swimming area with a beach, walking trails and riparian restoration plantings.

-In addition, Cedar Creek has a primitive boat ramp and The Narrows has a scenic hiking trail and interpretive earth lodge.
-A Recreation Permit is required at all recreation areas and for shore fishing on the Missouri River.
+Both have a boat ramp, dock, fish cleaning table, lighted parking, picnicking areas, and playground equipment.
+In addition Cedar Creek has a primitive boat ramp and The Narrows has a scenic hiking trail and interpretive earth lodge.
+A Recreation Permit is required at all recreation areas and for shore ishing on the Missouri R